Blog

 Answer: Administer terbutaline.

-Justification.
+Explanation.
 The nurse should inject terbutaline to stop contractions because the test results indicate that the fetus’s lungs are not mature enough for birth.

-47. A nurse is analyzing laboratory results of a newborn who is 4 hr old.
+15. A nurse is analyzing laboratory results of a newborn who is 4 hr old.
 Which of the following conclusions is the nurse supposed to share with the provider?

 Answer: Bilirubin 9 mg/dL

-Justification.
+Explanation.
 A bilirubin level of 9 mg/dL is over the expected reference range for a newborn who is 4 hr old.
 The predicted reference range for a newborn that is less than 24 hours old is 2 to 6 mg/dL.
 The nurse should report this finding to the provider.

-48. A nurse is studying the test report of a newborn who is 24 hr old.
+16. A nurse is studying the test report of a newborn who is 24 hr old.
 Which of the following results should the nurse communicate to the provider?

 Answer: Blood glucose 30 mg/dL

+Explanation.
 Newborns less than 24 hours old should have a blood glucose of 40 to 60 mg/dL.
 Newborns that are greater than 24 hours old should have a blood glucose of 50 to 90 mg/dL.
 A blood glucose level of 30 mg/dL is below the expected reference range for a baby who is 24 hr old and should be reported to the provider.

-49. A nurse is offering training about family planning to a client who has a new prescription for a diaphragm.
+17. A nurse is offering training about family planning to a client who has a new prescription for a diaphragm.
 Which of the following statements should the nurse include in the teaching?

 Answer: You should leave the diaphragm in place for at least 6 hours following intercourse.

-Justification.
+Explanation.
 The client should maintain the diaphragm in place for at least 6 hr following intercourse to provide protection against pregnancy.
 Newborn OBSTETRICAL NURSING 308.

-50. A nurse is teaching a client who is Rh negative about Rho(D) immune globulin.
+18. A nurse is teaching a client who is Rh negative about Rho(D) immune globulin.
 Which of the client’s statements below best reflected their comprehension of the instruction?

 Answer: I will need this medication if I have an amniocentesis.

-Justification.
+Explanation.
 Rho(D) immune globulin is provided to clients who are Rh negative following an amniocentesis because of the likelihood of fetal RBCs entering the maternal circulation.

-51. A nurse is checking the medical record of a recently admitted client who is at 32 weeks of gestation.
+19. A nurse is checking the medical record of a recently admitted client who is at 32 weeks of gestation.
 Which of the following circumstances is an indication for prenatal assessment using electronic fetal monitoring?

 Answer: Oligohydramnios

-Justification.
+Explanation.
 The nurse should determine that oligohydramnios warrants further fetal screening using electronic fetal monitoring.
 Other disorders that require further investigation include hypertension, diabetes, intrauterine growth restriction, renal disease, decreased fetal movement, past fetal mortality, post-term pregnancy, systemic lupus erythematosus, and intrahepatic cholestasis.

-52. A nurse is caring for a client who is in labor and notes increased rectal pressure.
+20. A nurse is caring for a client who is in labor and notes increased rectal pressure.
 She is experiencing contractions 2 to 3 min apart, each lasting 80 to 90 seconds, and a vaginal examination reveals that her cervix is dilated to 9 cm.
 The nurse should determine that the client is in which of the following phases of labor?

 Answer: Transition

-A. Active -The active phase of labor is characterized by a cervical dilation of 4 to 7 cm and contractions every 3 to 5 min, each lasting 40 to 70 seconds.
+a) Active -The active phase of labor is characterized by a cervical dilation of 4 to 7 cm and contractions every 3 to 5 min, each lasting 40 to 70 seconds.

-B. Transition – The nurse should identify that the client is in the transition phase of labor.
+b) Transition – The nurse should identify that the client is in the transition phase of labor.
 This phase is characterized by a cervical dilation of 8 to 10 cm with contractions every 2 to 3 min, each lasting 45 to 90 seconds.

-C. Latent – The latent phase of labor is characterized by cervical dilatation of 0 to 3 cm with contractions every 5 to 30 min, each lasting 30 to 45 seconds.
+c) Latent – The latent phase of labor is characterized by cervical dilatation of 0 to 3 cm with contractions every 5 to 30 min, each lasting 30 to 45 seconds.

-D. Descent – The descent phase of labor is marked by aggressive pushing with contractions every 1 to 2 min, each lasting for 90 seconds.
+d) Descent – The descent phase of labor is marked by aggressive pushing with contractions every 1 to 2 min, each lasting for 90 seconds.

-53. A nurse is assessing a newborn who is 12 hr old.
+21. A nurse is assessing a newborn who is 12 hr old.
 Which of the following signs demands action by the nurse?

 Answer: Substernal chest retractions when sleeping

-Justification.
+Explanation.
 Substernal chest retractions can suggest respiratory distress syndrome in the infant.
 This symptom requires additional assessment and action by the nurse.

-54. A nurse is teaching a client who is at 24 weeks of gestation regarding a 1-hr glucose tolerance test.
+22. A nurse is teaching a client who is at 24 weeks of gestation regarding a 1-hr glucose tolerance test.
 Which of the following statements should the nurse include in the teaching?

 Answer: A blood glucose of 130 to 140 is considered a positive screening result.

-Justification.
+Explanation.
 The nurse should advise the client that a blood glucose level of 130 to 140 mg/dL is considered a positive screening.
 If the client has a positive result, she will need to undertake a 3-hr glucose tolerance test to confirm if she has gestational diabetes mellitus.

 BUY YOUR PAPER HERE

-55. A nurse is assessing a client who gave birth vaginally 12 hours ago and palpates her uterus to the right above the umbilicus.
+1. A nurse is assessing a client who gave birth vaginally 12 hours ago and palpates her uterus to the right above the umbilicus.
 Which of the following interventions should the nurse perform?

 Answer: Assist the customer to empty her bladder.

-Justification.
+Explanation.
 The nurse should assist the client to empty her bladder because the evaluation findings show that the client’s bladder is swollen.
 This can inhibit the uterus from contracting, resulting in increased vaginal bleeding or postpartum hemorrhage.

-Justification.
+Explanation.
 The guideline for iron intake during pregnancy is higher than that for women who are not pregnant.
 For women who are pregnant, it is 27 mg/day.
 For women who are not pregnant, it is 15 mg/day for women younger than 19 years old and 18 mg/day for women between the ages of 19 and 50 years old.
 Newborn OBSTETRICAL NURSING 308.

-57. A nurse is preparing care for a client who is in labor and is asking epidural anesthesia for pain relief.
+1. A nurse is preparing care for a client who is in labor and is asking epidural anesthesia for pain relief.
 Which of the following actions should the nurse include in the plan of care?

 Answer: Monitor the client’s blood pressure every 5 min following the first dosage of anesthetic solution.

-Justification.
+Explanation.
 The nurse should prepare to acquire a baseline blood pressure prior to the commencement of anesthetic solution.
 The nurse should then continue to monitor the client’s blood pressure every 5 to 10 min to assess for maternal hypotension produced by the anesthetic solution.